jadecubes/Spring-Practice/README.md

 5. Postman

 ## Running Project
-1. Pull code in this main branch to your local env
+1. Pull code in this master branch to your local env
 2. Use IntelliJ IDEA to create an empty project
-3. in this empty project,
+3. In this empty project,
 ```
 File > New > Project from Existing Sources...
 ```
-select the pulled code folder
+select the pulled code root folder

 4. Select Import project from external model > Maven

 5. Now the source code and unit tests are imported

 6. To run the web application,
 ```
 select DemoApplication.java in src/main/java/com/example/demo > right click mouse menu > Run 'DemoApplication'